Neal-A/ITBA-3205_vitalIT/README.md

 The main objective of this study is to analyze the teenage pregnancy rate of 2012-2019.
 It aims to determine the following:

-1. Relationship between teenage pregnancy and their education.
+1. The number of teenage pregnacies from 2012-2019.
+2. Their knowledge about the use of contraceptives.
+3. Usage rate of contraceptives.
-2. Education level in which sex education should begin.
+4. Education level in which sex education should begin.
-Taking advantage of youth and enjoying life before responsibilities comes is a great way to live, but doing so without care is reckless and alarming since the effects can be life changing.
-Teenage pregnancy and STD’s, an effect of recklessness, is a huge problem in the Philippines due to the lacking sex education.
-Not only will sex education improve the lives of the future teenagers, but also the economy of the Philippines.

 **Significance of the proposed project**